hzeller/rpi-rgb-led-matrix/README.md

 that this doesn't require more CPU and allows you to keep your refresh-rate high, because you can shorten your chains.

 So with that, we have a couple of parameters to keep track of.
-The *rows* are the number of LED rows on a particular module; typically these are 16 for a 16x32 display or 32 for 32x32 displays.
+The **rows** are the number of LED rows on a particular module; typically these are 16 for a 16x32 display or 32 for 32x32 displays.

-Then there is the *chain length*, which is the number of panels that are daisy chained together.
+Then there is the **chain length**, which is the number of panels that are daisy chained together.

-Finally, there is a parameter how many *parallel* chains we have connected to the Pi -- limited to 1 on old Raspberry Pis, up to three on newer Raspberry Pis.
+Finally, there is a parameter how many **parallel** chains we have connected to the Pi -- limited to 1 on old Raspberry Pis, up to three on newer Raspberry Pis.

-For a single Panel, the chain and parallel parameters are both 1: a single chain (with no else in parallel) with a chain length of 1.
+For a single Panel, the chain and parallel parameters are both just one: a single chain (with no else in parallel) with a chain length of 1.

 The `RGBMatrix` class constructor has parameters for number of rows, chain-length and number of parallel.
-For the demo programs, the `-r` parameter gives rows, `-c` the chain-length and `-P` the number of parallel chains.
+For the demo programs, there are command line options for that: `-r` gives rows, `-c` the chain-length and `-P` the number of parallel chains.

 The coordinate system starts at (0,0) at the top of the first parallel chain, furthest away from the Pi.
 The following picture gives an overview of various